 Table 1 below lists each Security Functional Requirement (SFR) included in this Security Target.
 This table identifies which Common Criteria operations (assignment (A), selection (S), refinement (R), and/or iteration (I)) have been applied to the requirement relative to Part 2 of [CC].
 The text for such completed operations is highlighted with ITALICISED CAPITAL LETTERS within each requirement.
-SFRs in Table 1 that are extended relative to Part 2 of [CC] are indicated in this table by the presence of a "" after the element identifier.
+SFRs in Table 1 that are extended relative to Part 2 of [CC] are indicated in this table by the presence of a "\" after the element identifier.

 The remainder of this section details the functional requirements for this Security Target.
 Annex B provides definitions for various terms used in the functional requirements.
-Note that the phrase "suitably authorised users", which is used in the SFRs listed below, refers to users who are permitted by the Directory Access Control SFP to perform the operation in question.
+In the requirements below, the directory referred to is the directory used to hold the TOE's user repository data.
+Note that the phrase "suitably authorised users", which is used in the SFRs listed below, refers to users who are permitted by the User Repository Access Control SFP to perform the operation in question.